International Finno-Ugric Students' Conference: History

 IFUSCO was created in 1984 in Göttingen by local students of Finno-Ugric studies, to facilitate contact between other students.
 The conference was initially a small gathering that mainly served as a forum and as a way of exchanging information.
 The first IFUSCO had 26 participants from the Netherlands (Groningen) and Germany (Göttingen, Hamburg).
-Later it has turned into a conference format where lectures are given by and for students, and every year it is organized in a different city by a different university.
+Later it has turned into a conference format where lectures are given by and for students.

-There have been 32 IFUSCOs, as in 2001 the conference was canceled.
-The first conference on the territory of Russia was held in 1999 in Syktyvkar.
+IFUSCO is organized in a different city and by a different university every year.
+Since the first conference there have been 39 IFUSCOs held in 23 different cities and 10 different countries.
+Russian universities have organised the largest number of conferences, eight in total, the first of which was held in 1999 in Syktyvkar and the latest in 2013 in the same city.
+Among individual cities, Helsinki and Budapest have hosted the most conferences, four each.

+The conference has been cancelled twice in its history.
+First cancellation happened in 2001, when the conference was supposed to be held in Izhevsk, Russia.
+In 2020 the conference was meant to be held by Riga, Latvia, but got postponed until the following year due to COVID-19.
+IFUSCO in 2021 was held fully online.
+The conferences after that have offered a chance for partial online participation.